310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/dis_harmony.md

 <th>(Mmm… Hajime-chin and Tomo-chin are still acting awkward around each other…)</th>

-<th>(I thought that things between them would go back to normal after a while, since it’s those two we’re talking about…)</th>
+<th>(I thought that things between them would go back to normal after a while, since it’s those two we’re talking about, but I guess not…)</th>

-<th>(But I guess with something as big as the Halloween Party coming up, that might not be the case…)</th>
+<th>(We've got something as big as the Halloween Party coming up, so…)</th>

 <th>(Maybe I should get myself involved instead of just waiting to see how things turn out…)</th>

-<th>(But I’m not sure what to do… I’m not used to this kind of stuff…)</th>
+<th>(But I’m not sure what to do… I’m not used to this kinda stuff…)</th>

-<th>(If it was Mitsuru-chin acting this way, I’d be able to easily understand the problem and come up with a solution…)</th>
+<th>(If it was Mitsuru-chin acting this way, I’d be able to easily figure out the problem and come up with a solution…)</th>

 <th>(But I don’t have a single clue as to why Hajime-chin and Tomo-chin are fighting… Just what happened?
 They’ve always been such good kids, too…)</th>
 {% endbubble %}